-Successful Teaching and Affordable Resources (STAR) is a campus initiative to drive down the cost of student education by making access to textbooks and course content more affordable.
-STAR leverages the resources of the Offices of the Executive Vice-Chancellor, University Libraries, Information Technology Services, and the Center for Transformative Teaching.
+Successful Teaching with Affordable Resources (STAR) is a campus initiative to decrease the cost of student education by making access to textbooks and course content more affordable.
+STAR leverages the resources of the Office of the Executive Vice-Chancellor, University Libraries, Information Technology Services, and the Center for Transformative Teaching.

 - Meet bookstore textbook ordering deadlines so that students are given the largest range of purchasing and pricing options.
 Choice decreases when textbooks are ordered after bookstore deadlines.

 - Work with your subject specialist librarian to see if your course books, or equivalents, are available as e-books that could be placed on reserve or to develop course packs from library-licensed materials.

 - Participate in the Inclusive Access program, which makes textbooks from a large number of publishers, predominately in e-textbook format, available to students at significant discounts and from the first day of class, eliminating delays and ensuring all students have access to course materials.
 Furthermore, student engagement data with the textbook and course materials will also be reflected in Canvas learning analytics.

 - Consider adopting, adapting, or creating your own Open Educational Resources (OER).
 The STAR team is available for consultation and to support your efforts.
 You may also want to consider applying for an OER Seed Grant (formerly Kelly Grant).
 See current and past Kelly Grant projects for more information and to apply.